Adhwaytham: Soundtrack

 The song "Ambalappuzhe" is a popular number from the film.
 It was composed after the lyrics were written.
 Composition took place at the Woodlands Hotel in Chennai in 1992.
 Priyadarshan, M. G. Sreekumar, and lyricist Kaithapram Damodaran Namboothiri was also present along with composer Radhakrishnan.
 They wanted a song relating to temple.
 Both Priyadarshan and Sreekumar wanted the song to start with the line Ambalappuzha, where Ambalappuzha Sri Krishna Temple is situated.
 Right after, Kaithapram wrote the first line "Ambalappuzhe Unni Kannanodu Nee" for which Radhakrishnan prepared a tune, this continued for each line after line.
 Recording took place at the Kothandapani Studio in Chennai, where Sreekumar and K. S. Chithra sang it together.
 Musical notations were given at 07:00 AM IST in the morning, recording was finished by 01:00 PM.
 Instruments such as violin and flute were used.
 The song features Jayaram in the film.

 Release

-Adhwaytham released on 3 September 1992 and became a huge success in boxoffice ran 125 days in kozhikode.
+Adhwaytham released on 3 September 1992 and became a huge success in box office ran 125 days in kozhikode.